-In the Internet world 24×7 has become the de facto standard.
-Websites must be always on, available 24 hours a day, 365 days a year.
-In our pursuit of perfection, performance is being measured down to three decimal places, that is being up 99.999% of the time; in short, five-nines
+In the Internet world, 24×7 has become the de facto standard.
+Websites must be always on, and available 24 hours a day, 365 days a year.
+In our pursuit of perfection, performance is being measured down to three decimal places, that is being up 99.999% of the time; in short, five-nines.

 Just like a mantra, when repeated enough it becomes second nature and we don’t give the idea a second thought.
 We don’t stop to consider that while it may be generally a good thing to have, is five-nines necessary and is it realistic for the business?

 In my dealings with small businesses, I’ve found that the ones that have been around longer, and with more seasoned managers tend to take a more flexible and pragmatic view of the five-nines standard.

 Some even feel that periods of outages during off hours as – *gasp* – no problem at all!
 On the other hand, it is a universal truth held by the next big-idea startups that 24×7 is do or die.
 To them, a slight interruption in service will send the wrong signal to customers.

 The sense I get is that businesses that have been around longer have more faith in their customers and are confident about what their customers want and how to deliver it.

 Meanwhile, startups who are building a customer base feel the need to make an impression and are thus more sensitive to perceived limitations in their service.

 Of course, the type of business you run might well inform your policy here.
 Short outages in payments and e-commerce sites could translate into lost revenue while perhaps a mobile game company might have a little more room to breathe.